kov/gbuild/README.md

 # gbuild

-A library to perform the usual non-compile build steps on glib/gio/gtk libray and applications.
+A library to perform the usual non-compile build tasks on glib/gio/gtk-based libray and applications.

+See the main crate's [README](gbuild/README.md) file for details.